LMSonline/online-course-management-system/backend/lms/docs/NAMING_CONVENTION.md

 ### Domain List

+Domains are derived from `ENDPOINT_TO_CONTRACT_MAP.md`.
+Only domains present in the map are listed:

 1. **auth** - Authentication, login, registration, password management
 2. **account** - User account management, profile, avatar
 3. **student** - Student-specific operations